Celebrating positive practice: a better deal for parents with learning disabilities

 David Cutler, chief executive of the Baring Foundation, described the celebration as ‘a fantastically successful evening – the perfect culmination to what has been a hugely successful initiative’.

 Copies of Supporting people with learning disabilities and difficulties: Stories of positive practice are available from the Norah Fry Research Centre, University of Bristol, 3 Priory Road, Bristol BS8 1TX, cost £5 to cover post and packing.
-The publication can also be downloaded.
+The publication (PDF, 469kB) can also be downloaded.